txoof/slimpi_epd/README.md

 # SlimPi

+## SlimPi Deprecated

+SlimPi has been replaced by [PaperPi](https://github.com/txoof/PaperP), a more robust, and plugin friendly version.

 ## ePaper based Logitech Media Player Display
 For complete build instructions and links to a spiffy case, head over to the [Project Log at Hackaday.io](https://hackaday.io/project/170051-slimpi).
 <img width="300" src="./docs/SlimPi_splash.png">